The Manchurian Candidate (1962 film): Conspiracy theories and US mind control

 The Manchurian Candidate uses "science, the conditioned subject, and the moving image" to create a realistic framework for the existence of mind control.
 Specifically, it plays on the idea of a "covert sphere" of communism within the US, mixing real life events with those out of science fiction.
 This theme added to the growing suspicion of the US government, redirecting concerns of possible brainwashing toward the homefront.
 Janja Lalich, a counter-cult sociologist, notes that the term "brainwashing" used by this counterculture movement was first made popular by The Manchurian Candidate.
 The ever growing fear that anyone, even a decorated soldier like Raymond Shaw, could be coerced unwittingly by communists contributed to the United States’ expansion of their own mind control experiments.
 In 1975, a little over ten years after the release of The Manchurian Candidate, the fear of a US-funded mind control scheme would come true with the reveal of Project MKUltra, in which the CIA looked to control human behavior through trauma programming and psychoactive drugs starting in the early 1950s and ending in 1973.
 According to the CIA, "historians have asserted that creating a 'Manchurian Candidate' subject through 'mind control' techniques was a goal of MK-ULTRA and related CIA projects."

+Roger Ebert suggested that Leigh's character Rosie is intended as Marco's own controller, writing:

+They meet in the parlor car of a train, where Sinatra, shaking, cannot light a cigarette and knocks over the table with his drink on it.
+Leigh follows him to the space between cars, lights a cigarette for him and engages him in a very weird conversation, after which they fall in love and she quickly ditches her fiancé.
+What’s going on here?
+My notion is that Sinatra’s character is a Manchurian killer, too – one allowed to remember details of Harvey’s brainwashing because that would make him seem more credible.
+And Leigh?
+She is Sinatra’s controller.
+This possible scenario simply adds another level to a movie already rich in intrigue.